oakserver/oak/README.md

   A method to simplify redirecting the response to another URL.
 It will set the `Location` header to the supplied `url` and the status to `302 Found` (unless the status is already a `3XX` status).
-The use of symbol `REDIRECT_BACK` as the `url` indicates that the `Referrer` header in the request should be used as the direction, with the `alt` being the alternative location if the `Referrer` is not set.
-If neither the `alt` nor the `Referrer` are set, the redirect will occur to `/`.
+The use of symbol `REDIRECT_BACK` as the `url` indicates that the `Referer` header in the request should be used as the direction, with the `alt` being the alternative location if the `Referer` is not set.
+If neither the `alt` nor the `Referer` are set, the redirect will occur to `/`.
 A basic HTML (if the requestor supports it) or a text body will be set explaining they are being redirected.

 ### Automatic response body handling